 It’s quite a large museum – allow plenty of time for your visit, keeping in mind the earlier closing time on weekends, with last entry at 1:30pm.
 A single ticket gives you access to all museums.
 I’ve been assured by recent visitors that the museum complex is completely dog-friendly.

-The cafe onsite is temporarily closed, but it’s still possible to camp next to the museum for a nightly fee, with pets also welcome.
+The cafe onsite has been “temporarily” closed for a few years, but it’s still possible to camp next to the museum for a nightly fee, with pets also welcome.

 While dogs are not permitted to visit the Tjoritja / West MacDonnell National Park, it’s fine for them to be in your vehicle while you drive through the park to Discovery Parks – Glen Helen.
 This lodge and caravan park is surrounded by the national park, but pet dogs are allowed on camping sites in the caravan park.